Moving On (The Office): Synopsis

-Dwight Schrute (Rainn Wilson) requests the help of Angela Lipton (Angela Kinsey) in caring for his ailing Aunt Shirley.
+Dwight Schrute requests the help of Angela Lipton in caring for his ailing Aunt Shirley.
 Angela initially refuses, but gives in when Dwight begins describing her ailments in grotesque detail.
 At the house, Angela is horrified by Dwight's treatment of his Aunt: he consistently speaks to her in a condescending tone, proposes to cut off her worn-out clothing with a utility knife, and "bathes" her by spraying her with a high-pressure water hose like a cow.
 After subduing Dwight by spraying him with the hose, Angela insists on washing and grooming Shirley in a more dignified manner.
 Through the process, Dwight and Angela recall their feelings for each other.
 At the end of the day, they begin kissing, but Angela reminds Dwight that she is married and says she will not leave her husband even though he does not care for her.
 Dwight accepts this, admitting that he would want that same loyalty from her if she were his wife.

-Toby has been discussing the details of the Scranton Strangler case with Nellie Bertram (Catherine Tate) for some time, feeling the guilty verdict he helped deliver was rushed.
+Toby has been discussing the details of the Scranton Strangler case with Nellie Bertram for some time, feeling the guilty verdict he helped deliver was rushed.
 Having grown weary of the subject, she snaps at him that he should do something about it.
 Toby accordingly goes to the local prison to talk to the person convicted of being the notorious local murderer and tell him he believes he is innocent.
 Offscreen, the convict begins strangling Toby for his part in the conviction.
 However, Toby does have his spirits lifted, realizing he was guilty and after Nellie gives him a lift from the hospital and commends him for his bravery.

+Pam Halpert leaves the office to interview for a job in Philadelphia; when Andy tries to assert his authority by asking where she is going, Pam snaps "not on a three-month boat trip" and walks out as Andy looks on in defeat while the rest of the office looks at him with disgust.
+At the interview, Pam finds her potential manager, Mark, is remarkably like her former Dunder Mifflin regional manager Michael Scott.
+While this initially amuses her, Pam gradually realizes that the prospect of working under another Michael Scott is abhorrent, and her horror increases when Mark reveals that she is interviewing for a glorified receptionist's job.
+During dinner, Pam talks about her interview to Jim Halpert, during which she tells him that even if she liked the prospective job and boss, she would not have wanted to take it.
+Her reasons being that she does not want to move to Philadelphia, despite Jim having started his own business there.

-Oscar Martinez (Oscar Nunez) queues up a television show on his computer, and while the ad loads, he does gravity boot sit-ups.
+Oscar Martinez cues up a television show on his computer, and while the ad loads, he does gravity boot sit-ups.
 While he is struggling to get down, the camera zooms in on an upcoming television guide on Oscar's computer screen that reveals that the in-series documentary—called The Office: An American Workplace—will air in May.